bugcrowd/templates/submissions/description/insecure_os_firmware/shared_credentials_on_storage/template.md

-# Shared Credentials on Storage

-## Overview of the Vulnerability

 The device in question stores a set of shared credentials on its storage medium.
 These credentials are intended for accessing a shared service.
 However, should the device be compromised or acquired by unauthorized parties, an attacker could use these shared credentials to gain access to services that are normally restricted.

 ## Business Impact